-Model P139B includes a transmitter module and external aerial, which will pass an alarm condition to a remote P137 or P138 Pager.
-Any alarm indication that causes the red beacon on the P139 to flash will also cause an Alarm to be indicated on the Pager.
+Model P139B includes a transmitter module, which will pass an alarm condition to a remote P137 or P168 Pager.
+Any alarm indication that causes the red light on the P139 to flash will also cause an Alarm to be indicated on the Pager.
 Resetting the alarm at the P139 will also reset the Pager.

 The radio transmission is "failsafe" in that if a regular heartbeat signal is not received, then the Pager will indicate that the RF link has failed (and hence the user may be at risk).
 This should be remedied immediately.
-Please see the Pager handbook (UH1068) for fault finding suggestions.
+Please see the Pager handbook for fault finding suggestions.